I couldn’t have been much more than 8 or 9 at the time.

 So who owns Dollywood?

 Wait.
 What?
 Dolly does not own Dollywood?
-No. She owns a piece.
+She owns a piece.
 She partners with an entertainment company that started in the Ozarks in the 50s and 60s, Herschend Family Entertainment, founded by Jack and Pete Herschend of Branson, Missouri.